Life Transitions Therapy in Los Angeles

 • You're facing a choice that will change life as you know it

 Change naturally brings some discomfort.
 Your brain is adapting, your routines are disrupted, and your sense of self is recalibrating.
 That's normal.
-But sometimes it's more than that.

 Emotional Signs: